San Beda Red Lions, Red Lionesses and Red Cubs

-The San Beda Red Lions is the collegiate varsity basketball team of the San Beda University that plays in the NCAA.
-The juniors basketball team is called the Red Cubs of San Beda University–Rizal, while the women's varsity basketball team is called the Red Lionesses.
-The latter plays in the Women's National Collegiate Athletic Association.
+The San Beda Red Lions and Lionesses are the collegiate varsity teams of the San Beda University, best known for their basketball section.

-San Beda is the only founding member of the NCAA left in the league.

 Name

 San Beda is named after the Venerable Bede of England.
 In honor of Venerable Bede who is an English man, the school chose the Red Lion Rampant which is the heraldic symbol of the ancient Scots/English for courage as part of its school logo.
 San Beda pays tribute to the courage of the Benedictine monks by adopting the Red Lion, the symbol of courage in the Catholic tradition and in the land of St. Bede.